moslime/moslime/README.md

 This software does not modify the firmware of your Mocopi trackers and should not break them.
 However, only use this software if you agree to assume the risks therein.

 ## Note about Windows support
-**We have found a workaround and Windows support will be coming soon.**
+**We have found a workaround and Windows support will be coming soon.**\
+It involves bypassing the Windows bluetooth stack entirely and switching from bluepy to [Bumble](https://github.com/google/bumble/)

 Windows is currently not supported because of an issue with how it handles pairing and how the trackers present themselves.
 <details>